dennismenken/mailvault/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review the CLI help output
-3. Open an issue on GitHub